dlebansais/Easly-Language/Doc/Nodes/Expression/BinaryOperatorExpression.md

 ## Multiple parameters or results

-In this case, the translation follows the same mechanism as [Query Expressions](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/QueryExpression.md).
+In this case, the translation follows a mechanism explained in [Translating Queries](https://github.com/dlebansais/Easly-Language/blob/master/Doc/TranslatingQueries.md).